trondweiseth/NessusReport-Poweshell/README.md

         You can add multiple nessus servers separated with a comma: ('srv1','srv2')

-  [3] Get the API key for each server and run Get-NessusReports -AddAPIkeys
+  [3] Get the API key and secret for each server and run Get-NessusReports -AddAPIkeys

 Edit Mail_Reports.ps1